Man killed by train after intervening in fight at Harlem station

-HARLEM, New York (WABC) -- A man was struck and killed by a subway train in Harlem on Friday after intervening in a fight at the station, police said.
+HARLEM, New York (WABC) -- A man was pushed onto subway tracks and killed by a train Friday afternoon after intervening in a fight at a Harlem station, police said.

+That's when a second man jumped in and began to fight with the man who tried to help.
+During that fight, the man who tried to help was pushed on the tracks and became wedged between the train and the platform and died.

+According to witnesses, the suspect was punching the victim when that man fell between the train and the platform.

-Police are looking for second man, who is described as 5 feet 7 inches tall, sporting an afro and wearing a white shirt and a backpack.
+Police are looking for the second man, who is described as 40 to 50 years old, 5 feet 7 inches tall, sporting an afro and wearing a white shirt and a backpack.

-The two women who were fighting were gone by the time police arrived.
+Police early Friday evening were interviewing the two women involved in the fight.

 ----------